Transgender rights movement: History

 In 1969, the year of the Stonewall riots, the term transgender was not yet in use.
 But gender nonconforming people like drag king Stormé DeLarverie, and self-identified "street queen" Marsha P. Johnson were in the vanguard of the riots, with DeLarverie widely believed to be the person whose struggle with the police was the spark that set the crowd to fight back.
 Witnesses to the uprising also place early trans activists and members of the Gay Liberation Front, Zazu Nova and Jackie Hormona along with Johnson, as combatants "in the vanguard" of the pushback against the police on the multiple nights of the rebellion.

-Marsha P. Johnson later went on to co-found Street Transvestite Action Revolutionaries (STAR) with a close friend, Sylvia Rivera.
+Marsha P. Johnson later went on to co-found Street Transvestite Action Revolutionaries (STAR) in New York City with a close friend, Sylvia Rivera.
 Rivera's early definitions around trans were very broad, including all gender-nonconforming people.

-Rivera continued to be an advocate for trans rights, and inclusion of protection for trans people in all LGBT rights legislation, until her death in 2002.
+Rivera continued to be an advocate for trans rights and inclusion of protection for trans people in all LGBT rights legislation until she died in 2002.

-In the 1980s female to male (FTM) transsexuality became more broadly known.
+In the 1980s, female-to-male (FTM) transsexuality became more broadly known.

-In 1992 Leslie Feinberg printed and circulated a pamphlet titled "Transgender Liberation: A Movement Whose Time Has Come".
+In 1992, Leslie Feinberg printed and circulated a pamphlet titled "Transgender Liberation: A Movement Whose Time Has Come".
 Feinberg's pamphlet begins by calling on the trans community to compose their definitions, invoking language as a tool that unites people divided by oppression.
 From here, Feinberg traces the emergence of oppression imposed by the ruling class using institutions.
 These institutions, run by the elite, enforce a gender binary at the expense of communal societies that encouraged liberal gender expression.
-Women were devalued and effeminacy was disparaged to promote patriarchal economic privilege.
+Women were devalued, and effeminacy was disparaged to promote patriarchal economic privilege.
 According to Feinberg, the gender binary is a contrivance of Western civilization.
 Having acknowledged this, Feinberg encourages all humans to reclaim the natural continuum of gender expression that identifies trans individuals as sacred.
 Feinberg concludes by empowering the working class to liberate themselves from the ruling class, which can be achieved by directing the labor of marginalized groups towards the common goal of revolution.